afterxleep/Bouncer/README.md

 Contribute
 ----------------------

-Please report any found issues or feed free to fork the repo and open pull requests with fixes, features or updates.
+Please report any found issues or feel free to fork the repo and open pull requests with fixes, features or updates.

 License
 ----------------------